Attorney General for England and Wales: Role and duties

-The attorney general is currently not a Cabinet minister, but is designated as also attending Cabinet.
-The rule that no attorney general may be a cabinet minister is a political convention rather than a law, and for a short time the attorney general did sit in cabinet, starting with Sir Rufus Isaacs in 1912 and ending with Douglas Hogg in 1928.
+The attorney general is currently not a cabinet minister, but is designated as also attending Cabinet.
+The rule that no attorney general may be a cabinet minister is a political convention rather than a law, and for a short period of time the attorney general did sit in cabinet, starting with Sir Rufus Isaacs in 1912 and ending with Douglas Hogg in 1928.
 There is nothing that prohibits attorneys general from attending meetings of the Cabinet, and on occasion they have been asked to attend meetings to advise the government on the best course of action legally.
-Despite this it is considered preferable to exclude attorneys general from cabinet meetings so as to draw a distinct line between them and the political decisions on which they are giving legal advice.
+Despite this, it is considered preferable to exclude attorneys general from cabinet meetings so as to draw a distinct line between them and the political decisions on which they are giving legal advice.
 As a government minister, the attorney general is directly answerable to Parliament.

 The attorney general is also the chief legal adviser of the Crown and its government, and has the primary role of advising the government on any legal repercussions of their actions, either orally at meetings or in writing.
 As well as the government as a whole, they also advise individual departments.
 Although the primary role is no longer one of litigation, the attorney general still represents the Crown and government in court in some select, particularly important cases, and chooses the Treasury Counsel who handle most government legal cases.
 By convention, they represent the government in every case in front of the International Court of Justice.
 The attorney general also superintends the Crown Prosecution Service and appoints its head, the Director of Public Prosecutions.
 Decisions to prosecute are taken by the Crown Prosecution Service other than in exceptional cases i.e. where the attorney general's consent is required by statute or in cases relating to national security.
 An example of a consent case is the Campbell Case, which led to the fall of the first Labour government in 1924.